tomahim/pythORM/README.md

         self._id = None
         self._text = text

-    // define getter and setter ...
+    // define getters and setters ...
 ```

 The Base class provide an access to the `DB` object, which contains some basic operations like `persist()`, `delete()`, `find_all()`, `find_by_id(id)` ... and more !